Current Weather Conditions

 Winter Road and Trail Closures (See Alerts)

 Following winter storms, the 18-mile southern scenic drive may close beyond the Bryce Amphitheater at Mile 3 to allow crews to clear the road.
-The Wall Street side of the Navajo Loop and the Rim Trail from Bryce Point to Inspiration Point have close for the winter season.
+The Wall Street side of the Navajo Loop and Bryce Point Peekaboo Loop Connecting Trail are currently closed.
 All other front country trails remain open.
-Fairyland Point Road and Paria View Roads close to allow for skiing and other winter activities.

 Due to deteriorating trail conditions, those hiking the Under-the-Rim trail must understand that they do so at their own risk.
 Strong wayfinding skills are a must, and responses to emergency situations may be difficult and delayed.
 The Agua Canyon Connecting Trail remains closed due to rockfall.